Who is Nigeria coach? What you need to know about the Super Eagles manager as World Cup hopes hang in the balance

 The 61-year-old presided over a seven-year tenure with the Scandinavian nation, qualifying them for the 2018 World Cup and 2020 European Championship, and on both occasions progressing beyond the Group Stage.

-His lack of experience working within the peculiar terrain of African football is a concern in some quarters, as is the fact that the latter portion of his time in charge of Sweden was rather less accomplished.
+His lack of experience working within the peculiar terrain of African football was a concern in some quarters, as was the fact that the latter portion of his time in charge of Sweden was rather less accomplished.
 Following initial success, he subsequently failed to guide the Blagult through qualification for either the 2022 World Cup or 2024 European Championship.

 Super Eagles coach: World Cup quarterfinalist confirms positive talks with NFF